 Today we’re going to talk about how to choose a hardwood floor.
 It’s one of the most important decisions that you’ll make in your interior.
 It’s easier to change out furniture and lamps, but a hardwood floor is a really permanent fixture.
 So where do you start?

-First, you need to decide the look that you’re wanting to achieve in your home.
+First, you need to decide the look that you want to achieve in your home.

 Another thing to consider is the top finish.

-We have seen an upsurge in popularity for Oil-based finishes.
-The oil soaks deeply into the wood bring out the character and natural shine of the would but it can leave your wood exposed to trapping some dirt.
+We have seen an upsurge in the popularity of Oil-based finishes.
+The oil soaks deeply into the wood bringing out the character and natural shine of the would but it can leave your wood exposed to trapping some dirt.
 Oil finishes need to be reapplied every five to six years.

 Sunlight, moisture exposure, and ambient heat considerations